mavelyc/strive/README.md

 You can check out strive at:

 ## About
-The aim of strive is to help individuals reach their fitness and nutritional goals by providing with a supportive community environment.
+The aim of strive is to help individuals reach their fitness and nutritional goals by providing them with a supportive community environment.

 ### strive allows you to:
 * connects you with peers in your zip code to enable you to form accountability groups